sungchun/shipwrecked/README.md

 - If you want to download the ZIP file:
   1. Click the button labeled ‘Code’
   2.Click the ‘Download ZIP’ button on the dropdown menu.

-## Project Overview
-This project was a pair project and the final project I did during my Software Engineering Immersive course at General Assembly.
-The project is a text-based RPG where the player’s environment is described to them with descriptive text, and the player types text commands to play the game.

 ## Goal and Timeframe: